Who got the nod? The complete list of 2025 Oscar nominations

 Earning another 10 Oscars nods was the Broadway blockbuster Wicked, signalling a strong year for Hollywood musicals.
 The Brutalist, a period drama about an architect surviving the Holocaust and moving to the US, also racked up 10 nominations.

 Other favourites from the Academy this year were the Vatican drama Conclave and the Bob Dylan biopic A Complete Unknown, both of which scooped up eight nods.

 Another six nominations went to the zany comedy-drama Anora, about a stripper who gets married to a Russian oligarch’s son.

-Some of the biggest snubs came in the crowded best actress category, with Maria’s Angelina Jolie, Babygirl’s Nicole Kidman and Emilia Perez’s Selena Gomez all left in the cold.
+Some of the biggest snubs came in the crowded Best Actress category, with Maria’s Angelina Jolie, Babygirl’s Nicole Kidman and Emilia Perez’s Selena Gomez all left in the cold.

 But a surprise came in the form of a nomination for Romanian American actor Sebastian Stan, who earned recognition for his portrayal of United States President Donald Trump in the film The Apprentice, a cutting portrait of ambition and ego.